 He speaks on ocean protection and restoration, mentoring the next generation of ocean leaders, protecting endangered sea turtles, coastal and reef protection and restoration, and the sustainable management of ocean fisheries.

 Videos of presentations, speaking testimonials, an audio presentation, and books are available here.
-For additional information, or to discuss 'J' Nichols as a speaker, contact him here.
+To explore engaging Wallace ‘J’ Nichols as a speaker, contact him here.
 For the most up-to-date information about him, visit his website here and here.

 A Division Of